 While running ads and growing your website, make sure to grow your subscriber base as well by collecting email addresses.

-There’s 2 major components in SEO – Content and Backlinks.
+There are 2 major components in SEO – Content and Backlinks.

 I’ve covered Content earlier in this article, backlink is how you get other websites to link back t your website.
 Like placing a link on Wikipedia or getting a viral news website to link back to you.